mohammadrezazargar/BCB546-Spring2025-FinalProject/README.md

 + Final anlysis of MD: RMSD, RMSF, Radius of Gyration, and Hydrogen Bonding in .xvg format

 ### **System Analysis**:
-Graphing the .xvg data was performed using Python and R. The raw data in .xvg format can be found in "data_analysis".
+Graphing the .xvg data was performed using Python and R. The raw data in .xvg format can be found in *"data_analysis"*.
 Additionally, within this directory there is ...
 + "codes" File: This folder contains all codes utilized to produce the necessay plots
 + "plots" File: This folder contains all the plots in .png format

-Due to space limitations in github, ***all*** MD related data is located in a external google drive where can be downloaded via .zip file.
-+ Data Availability >>> Molecular Dynamics Simulations __[Full Dataset](https://drive.google.com/drive/folders/1CRN-luRf_2fc7RL20XiKStWz-GhJgUZv?usp=sharing)__